Water and Wastewater Terms Beginning A

 alkalinity (al-kuh-lin-it-tee)

-The capacity of water or wastewater to neutralize acids.
-This capacity is caused by the water's content of carbonate, bicarbonate, hydroxide, and occasionally borate, silicate, and phosphate.
-Alkalinity is expressed in milligrams per liter of equivalent calcium carbonate.
-Alkalinity is not the same as pH because water does not have to be strongly basic (high pH) to have a high alkalinity.
-Alkalinity is a measure of how much acid must be added to a liquid to lower the pH to 4.5.
+The capacity of water or wastewater to neutralize acids caused by the carbonate, bicarbonate, hydroxide, and occasionally borate, silicate, and phosphate in the water or wastewater.
+Alkalinity is a measure of how much acid must be added to a liquid to lower the pH to 4.5, expressed in milligrams per liter of equivalent calcium carbonate.